MCKnaus/NuisanceParameters/README.md

 2.  `MLeffects` – combines estimated nuisance parameters ($\hat{m}(X)$,
     $\hat{m}_d(d,X)$, $\hat{e}(X)$, …) in the doubly robust (DR) score
     to estimate a target parameter $\tau$.
-3.  `OutcomeWeights` – extracts the smoother matrices $\omega$ behind the nuisance and target parameters.
+3.  `OutcomeWeights` – extracts the smoother matrices $S$ and calculates the outcome weights $\omega$ behind the nuisance and target parameters.
 The weights can be used to study estimator properties or to check covariate balance (see [Knaus, 2024](https://arxiv.org/abs/2411.11559)).

 Among other features, `NuisanceParameters` offers ensemble estimation